apache/doris-website/docs/table-design/overview.md

 In Doris, table names are case-sensitive by default.
 You can configure [lower_case_table_names](../admin-manual/config/fe-config.md)to make them case-insensitive during the initial cluster setup.
 The default maximum length for table names is 64 bytes, but you can change this by configuring [table_name_length_limit](../admin-manual/config/fe-config.md).
 It is not recommended to set this value too high.
 For syntax on creating tables, please refer to [CREATE TABLE](../sql-manual/sql-statements/Data-Definition-Statements/Create/CREATE-TABLE.md).

+## Table property

+In Doris, a table is composed of one or more partitions.
+The PROPERTY clause in the CREATE TABLE statement is used when creating partitions.
+Since dynamic partitions can be created, there may be partitions that have not been created and partitions that have been created.
+The differences in setting the attributes for these please refer to [modifying table properties](../sql-manual/sql-statements/Data-Definition-Statements/Alter/ALTER-TABLE-PROPERTY.md)

 ## Notes